-Court held that the Eighth Amendment bars imposing the death penalty on an individual convicted of felony murder where there is no finding of an intent to kill.
+Indeed, the Supreme Court has consistently emphasized that those who do not intend to kill must be spared the most severe penalties under the law.
+Thus in Enmund v.
+Florida, 458 U.S. 782 (1982), the Court held that the Eighth Amendment bars imposing the death penalty on an individual convicted of felony murder where there is no finding of an intent to kill.
 Because the defendant caused harm "unintentionally," he should not suffer the most severe punishment.
-Id. at 798.
+Id2 at 798.
 Instead, the defendant's "criminal culpability must be limited to his [actions], and his punishment must be tailored to his personal responsibility and moral guilt."
 Id. at 801.
-Lemuel Whiteside is certainly culpable for his criminal conduct.
+Aaron Phillips is certainly culpable for his criminal conduct.
 However, by participating in a felony as a juvenile without the intent to kill, he is not as culpable as an adult murderer.

-2. Because the Sentence of Juvenile Life Without the Possibility of Parole for Felony-Murder Serves No Legitimate Penological Interest, It is Unconstitutional
+b.
+Because the Sentence of Juvenile Life Without the Possibility of Parole for Felony-Murder Serves No Legitimate Penological Interest, It Is Unconstitutional.

 The Graham Court underscored the uniquely severe nature of a life without parole sentence.
-According to the Court, although the death penalty is a unique sentence deserving of special protections under the law, the sentence of life without parole does "share some characteristics with death sentences that are shared by no other sentences" because it is "irrevocable" and "deprives the convict of the most basic liberties without giving hope of restoration."....
-Graham, 130 S.Ct. at 2027.
+According to the Court, although the death penalty is a unique sentence deserving of special protections under the law, the sentence of life without parole does "share some characteristics with death sentences that are shared by no other sentences" because it is "irrevocable" and "deprives the convict of the most basic liberties without giving hope of restoration."
+Graham, 130 S. Ct. at 2027.
 Thus, the sentence "means denial of hope; it means that good behavior and character improvement are immaterial; it means that whatever the future might hold in store for the mind and spirit of [the convict], he will remain in prison for the rest of his days."
-Id., citing Naovarath v.
+Id. (citing Naovarath v.
 State, 105 Nev.
-525, 526, 779 P. 2d 944 (1989).
+525, 526, 779 P. 2d 944 (1989)).

 The Court then concluded that no penological justification warrants a sentence of life without parole as applied to juveniles.
-According to the Court, a sentence "lacking any legitimate penological justification is by its nature disproportionate to the offense." and was therefore unconstitutional.
+According to the Court, a sentence "lacking any legitimate penological justification is by its nature disproportionate to the offense" and was therefore unconstitutional.
 Id.

-a.
+i.
 Deterrence